julianoes/siyi-a8-mini-camera-manager/README.md

 ## Pixhawk firmware

-This currently only properly works with PX4 built from source from the `main` branch.
-The reason is that forwarding is broken with v1.14.0 and earlier.
-The plan is to fix this for v1.14.1.
+This currently only properly works with PX4 built from source from the `main` branch and the latest release v1.14.3.
+The reason is that forwarding is broken with v1.14.2 and earlier.

 ## Enable Telem 2